 Bike Friendly Building Consulting

-HUB Cycling’s Bike Friendly Building Consulting Services support developers, building managers, employers, business operators, property managers and other stakeholders across Metro Vancouver to more fully promote cycling and reward people who ride bikes for transportation.
+HUB Cycling’s Bike Friendly Building Consulting Services support developers, building managers, employers, business operators, property managers and other stakeholders across Metro Vancouver to more fully promote and facilitate cycling and reward people who ride bikes for transportation.

 Our recent Bike Friendly Building Consulting Service clients include QuadReal Property Group, Westbank Corporation, Concert Properties, the New St Paul's Hospital, Wesbild Holdings, Boffo Developments, Hudson Pacific Properties, the New Westminster School District, and Park Royal Developments.
 We have advised on planned and existing office, residential, retail, shopping mall, industrial, and mixed-use building complexes.